Horse identification and proof of ownership are not the same

 For identification purposes, there are lots of options to identify a horse:

-- Hot branding.
-This is typically done on the left hindquarter, although I have seen some on the right hindquarter or the forearm in front of the elbow.
+- This is typically done on the left hindquarter, although I have seen some on the right hindquarter or the forearm in front of the elbow.
 This is fairly straightforward, a specific shape corresponding to a breeding farm, ranch, or brand registry is literally burnt into the skin.
 This causes the tissue to die, and subsequent scar tissue to form, which creates that fairly obvious mark.
 Some horses have a very faint brand that can only be seen with a summer coat, or when clipped.
 This has been very popular among European breeds in the past, and most warmblood registries have a distinctive symbol.
 Some countries are now outlawing this practice.

-- Freeze branding.
-This is another way to create a visible mark on the horse, and I think we are all familiar with the Mustang freeze brand on the neck.
+- This is another way to create a visible mark on the horse, and I think we are all familiar with the Mustang freeze brand on the neck.
 This technology uses liquid nitrogen (beyond icy cold) to damage the pigment-producing cells, which causes the hair to grow back white.
 A long winter coat may muddle the markings.

-- Iris scans.
-There is also new technology to iris scan horses for identification purposes.
+- There is also new technology to iris scan horses for identification purposes.
 Very James Bond!
 Digital photographs of the eyes are taken and processed by a computer program.
 This is non-invasive, which is a big plus for some horse owners.

-- DNA can also be used to identify horses, and in some European countries has even proven that a horse’s sire is not really who it was originally thought! (oops!)
+- DNA can also be used to identify horses, and in some European countries has even proven that a horse’s sire is not really who it was initially thought! (oops!)
 DNA tests are performed in a lab and only need a few hairs.

 But does any of this really PROVE horse ownership?
 NO.